kin-labs/rewards-engine/improvement-proposals/kik_kre_3.md

 The improvement proposal follows a short discussion below:

-## Purpose
-The incentive's purpose is to drive a healthy GDP and market value for Kin.
-Kin's economy is contrasted to the general crypto sphere below:

-While most crypto-currency value is driven by speculation of expected future rewards, and buy pressure driven by exchanges, Kin's differences are highlighted below.

-### Kin
+## Kin Ecosystem
-Kin focuses its incentives on apps, which are analogues to miners and minters.
+Unlike most other crypto-currencies, which derive value from speculation and buy pressure from expected future rewards, Kin focuses its incentives on apps, which are analogues to miners and minters.
+Like miners, Kin apps do productive work, and are rewarded with Kin which propagates to the rest of the ecosystem.
+So far, this has been hugely successful in drawing Kin from the KRE and distributing it to users.

 ![Kin](https://i.imgur.com/cKtxrRD.jpg)

-For Kin to succeed, the incentive layer needs pull KIN from exchanges, and push it leftward, into a growing economy of actual users.
+This proposed itteration improves the current one by increasing the pull of KIN from exchanges, and pushing it leftward, into a growing economy of ready users.

 ## Current Mechanism
 The current mechanism has driven this process, but has encountered the following challenges: